 The Limited model got a different grille and bumper cover from the rest of the lineup.
 2011 saw a new facelift as well, with no substantive changes beyond appearance.

-Toyota Introduces the Fourth Generation
+Toyota Introduces The Fourth Generation

-Finally, the 4th generation RAV4 is notable for it’s substantial cargo space, with or without the rear seats folded.
+Finally, the 4th generation RAV4 is notable for its substantial cargo space, with or without the rear seats folded.
 Folding down the rear seats is straightforward – just one lever to pull – opening up a 73 cubic foot cavern.
 Quite a change.

 2016 RAV4 Changes

 For the 2016 year model, Toyota refreshed the RAV4 in several different ways.
 The 2016 model featured:

 - A new SE package that gave the RAV4 some seriously sporty looks

 - Safety enhancements, including an available pre-collision warning that automatically applied the brakes